 Of all the subjects on offer at UK universities today, few have more modern applications than the study and research of new medicinal drugs.

-Pharmacology is the branch of medicine and biology concerned with the study of drug action, where a drug can be broadly defined as any man-made, natural or endogenous substance.
+Pharmacology is the branch of medicine and biology concerned with the study of drug action, where a drug can be broadly defined as any human-made, natural or endogenous substance.

 Pharmacy is the science and technique of preparing and dispensing the drugs studied and produced by pharmacologists.
-It links health with chemical sciences to ensure safe and effective use of pharmaceutical drugs.
+It links health with chemical sciences to ensure the safe and effective use of pharmaceutical drugs.

 This subject area could lead to a career that's at the forefront of medical research.
 Evaluating new generation antibiotics, solving the problems of drug toxicity, finding the best way to treat diseases – pharmacologists are pioneers.

-During your degree, you'll have the ability for project work with an individual focus.
+During your degree, you'll have the chance to undertake project work with an individual focus.
 You can turn your attention to working on drugs for particular ailments that interest you, such as Alzheimer's and autism.